Public Interest Law and Policy Certificate

 Benefits of earning a certificate in public interest law and policy

-Participating in the certificate program affords students an innovative course of study that will ensure familiarity with fundamental issues likely to arise when serving the public interest.
+Participating in the certificate program affords students an innovative course of study that will enhance familiarity with fundamental issues likely to arise when serving the public interest.
 Certificate students also have the opportunity for faculty advisement, curriculum planning and career guidance.

 Participants will enjoy: